subirvarma/GeneralCognitics/_posts/TamingRandomness.md

 There is a result known as the Kolmogorov Extension Theorem which states that if these distributions exist for all possible finite time instants in the interval $[0,1]$, gthen it implies the existence of a corresponding probability measure over the space of functions $x(t), 0\le t\le 1$.

-There are a couple of important properties of the Weiner Process that I want to mention before we move on to the next section:
+There are a few important properties of the Weiner Process that I want to mention before we move on to the Ito Integral:

+**Uniqueness of the Weiner Process**

+The statement of the result is as follows: Let $X(t)$ be Random Process that satisfies the following two conditions:
+- The Random Process is continuous, and
+- It has Independent Stationary Increments
+Then there exist unique constants $b$ and $\sigma$, such that $X(t)$ is given by

+$$ X(t) = X(0) + b + \sigma W(t) $$

+Note that $X(t)$ is simply a scaled version of the Weiner Process that starts at $X(0)$, and is such that at time $t$,$X_t$ is distributed according to $N(b,\sigma)$.
+Hence the Weiner Process can be considered to be an universal continuous time Random Process, since as soon as we constrain the increments to be ISI, there is only one process that can result.
+This accounts for the popularity of the Weiner process in modeling phenomena such as the Stock Market, since in this case the Efficient Market Hypothesis leads to the ISI property.

+**Quadratic Variation of the Weiner Process**

 - Absolute Sum of variations
 - The Weiner Process has the Self Similarity property, i.e., it is Fractal